carolvviana/PFL-FEUP/README.md

   This check is done for every cycle in the game loop, so the game ends as soon as a player makes a move that results in a tower with a height of 6 or greater.

-#### Game State Evaluation
+### Game State Evaluation

   In order for the AI Level 2 to better choose a move to make, we had to create a predicate that would evaluate the current state of the game and return a value that would represent how good is that play.
 This predicate is the following:

-  * `value(+Board, -Value)` - Which returns the value of the current board.
+  * `value(+GameState, +Player, -Value)` - Which returns the value of the current board.
 To calculate the value we chose to use 3 different criteria in which we hope would give better choices.
 These are as such:

     * **Height of the tallest tower on the board** - The taller the tower, the better that play was, in hopes that the AI would choose to build a taller tower, as this is the main objetive of the game.
 This has a weight of 60% in the final value.